intervexual/TLDBaseViz/README.md

 15. Bear processing locations?

 ### Coding/UX
+1. Add status "to find" distinct from "to bring" ('?')
+2. Distinguish "bring item"  from "craft item" (e.g. rabbit mitts to TWM)
+2. Add day # to visualization
 1. Command-line override of style file
 5. Opacity for probability doesn't work for dark background
 3. Use legend.csv to verify counts